 Great Barrier Reef

-Climate change remains the greatest threat to the Australian natural treasure, and things are not looking good.
+Climate change remains the greatest threat to the iconic structures, which are disappearing around the globe at dire rates.

 Back-to-back mass bleaching events have devastated large parts of the reef, prompting dire warnings of climate change.